juweipku/juweipku.github.io/_pages/about.md

 Journal:
 * IEEE Transactions on Knowledge and Data Engineering (TKDE)
 * IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 * IEEE Transactions on Intelligent Vehicles (TIV)
 * IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 * ACM Transactions on Information Systems (TOIS)